radcortez/quarkusio.github.io/README.md

   - tags is space separated list `tags:extension grpc`
   - tags must be in lowercase
 - it's in asciidoc format, there is an example as shown with [2019-06-05-quarkus-and-web-ui-development-mode.adoc](https://github.com/quarkusio/quarkusio.github.io/blob/develop/_posts/2019-06-05-quarkus-and-web-ui-development-mode.adoc)
   - Be aware that the `date` attribute in the asciidoc preamble defines when the article will be published.
-Use a present date while writing your article to test locally, then switch to the actual target date before submitting.
+Add a `--future` flag when testing locally to ensure the article is included in the generated site.
 - send a pull request against the develop branch and voilà

 ## Translations/Localization (l10n)